Updated: an hour ago

 Video 3 of 4

-I have personally had a dear friend, who is a Rabbi trained at the Yeshiva in Jerusalem tell me "One thing I do know - the Name of God is NOT Jehovah".
+I have personally had a dear friend, who is a rabbi trained at the Yeshiva in Jerusalem (mentioned above) tell me "One thing I do know - the Name of God is NOT Jehovah".
 He heavily emphasized the hard "J".
 Was this a freudian slip?
 I really cannot say, but he was obviously uncomfortable with some of my questions, so I let it go.

 **NOTE - In the cover of the above video is yet another potential proof for you to consider.
 The Greek Old Testament (the Septuagint), uses the Name Jehovah repeatedly when referring to God.
 In fact it is in every location where one would find YHVH/YHWH within all the Hebrew manuscripts.
-During the time this was written, and in fact for some centuries later, there was NO HARD J sound in any known language.
-That sound is only approximately 600 years old today, and it is traceable - LINK.
+During the time this was written, and in fact for some centuries later, there was NO HARD "J" sound in any known language.
+It is generally agreed upon by scholars, that sound is only approximately 600 years old today, and it is traceable - LINK.
 Think of the Nordic/Germanic name Jurgen.
 It is pronounced Yer-gen, and has been for centuries.
-In much the same way, it is likely the pronunciation of Jehovah is YeHoVaH, and the rabbis who were supposedly forced to write the Hebrew Scripture into Greek thought it cleverly hidden within the Greek spelling which in English is rendered Jehovah.
-But there is zero evidence which indicates it was pronounced as many pronounce Jehovah today...
+In much the same way, it is likely the pronunciation of Jehovah is YeHoVaH, and the rabbis who were supposedly forced to write the Hebrew Scripture into Greek thought it cleverly hidden within the Greek spelling, which in English is rendered Jehovah.
+But there is zero evidence that indicates it was pronounced as many pronounce Jehovah today...